open5e/open5e/source/monsters/tome-of-beasts/B/bone-swarm.rst

-**Death’s Embrace (Recharge 5-6).** *Melee Weapon Attack:* +10 to hit, reach 0 ft., one creature in the swarm's space. *Hit:* the target is grappled (escape DC 16) and enveloped within the swarm's bones.
+**Death’s Embrace (Recharge 5-6).** *Melee Weapon Attack:* +10 to hit, reach 0 ft., one creature in the swarm's space. *Hit:* the target is :ref:`srd:grappled` (escape DC 16) and enveloped within the swarm's bones.
 While the creature is grappled, the swarm can direct the creature's movement on the creature's turn, or at any other time the creature would be allowed to move.
 Any